invpe/Attracthor/README.md

 `The simplest approach to detect an attractor, especially if you're new to the field of chaos theory and visualization, is visual inspection.
 It doesn't require complex mathematical calculations or algorithms`

-Chaos is not assumed in advance; rather, it's a property that is explored and potentially confirmed through analysis and visualization.
-So, the confirmation of chaos arises from the analysis and visualization of the DSC-transformed data rather than being assumed from the outset.

 # Delayed Space Coordinates
 The Delayed Space Coordinates (DSC) technique is not specifically tailored to finding chaotic behavior but rather a method used to explore the behavior of dynamic systems, including the potential presence of chaotic or complex patterns.
 DSC is a mathematical tool that has been applied to various types of data to reveal hidden structures and attractors, and it can be particularly useful when investigating chaotic systems.